cibolabs/api-docs/pasturekey.md

 - median_error is the expected variation in the median estimate
 - Foo (feed on offer) in kg, calculated as the median * area_ha
 - change rate is measured in kg / ha / day
-- a description of the trend is provided

 ### /geojson